asparc/AutoMatlab/README.md

 Matlab commands
 ---------------

-If [AutoHotkey](https://www.autohotkey.com/) is installed, AutoMatlab can send commands to Matlab, to be run in Matlab's Command Window.
+If [AutoHotkey](https://www.autohotkey.com/) is installed, AutoMatlab can send commands to Matlab, to be run in the Matlab Command Window.

 ### AutoMatlab Command Panel